 How to Survey Customers of Your Nonprofit

-People with whom you directly communicate can be identified and surveyed to gain substantial insight into the customers or funders of your nonprofit organization.
+You may never discover who reads about your organization in the newspaper or sees your sign every day on the bus, but some people — those with whom you directly communicate — can be identified.
 Start by defining your core group — your most important constituents — and work out from there.

 Your board and staff (and their friends and relations)

 Families and organizations that donate materials to your collection

 Scholars and other archivists writing to ask about your holdings

 Patrons of the three libraries

 Subscribers to your quarterly newsletter

 People visiting your organization’s website

 Drawing up this list of interested people is easy enough.
 But for marketing purposes, you need to know as much as possible about the characteristics, backgrounds, and interests of each group.
 Some things you can do to collect this sort of information include